CompGenomeLab/PHACE/ExtraAnalyses/README.md

 **Contents:** The codes and detailed procedure documents are available in the [CoMapPairwise folder](https://github.com/CompGenomeLab/PHACE/tree/main/ExtraAnalyses/CoMapPairwise).

-For more details on the analyses and to view the results, please refer to the respective folders.
-Each folder contains all necessary scripts and documentation to understand and reproduce the analyses.
+For more details on the analyses and to view the results, please refer to the respective folders and Supplementary Material of our paper.